Texas Caviar

 What is Texas Caviar?

-Texas Caviar is a cold black-eyed pea “salad” that was first introduced in 1940 by Helen Corbitt at the Driskill Hotel in Austin, where it was named Texas Caviar as a humorous nod to true caviar.
+Texas Caviar is a cold black-eyed pea “salad” first introduced in 1940 by Helen Corbitt at the Driskill Hotel in Austin.
+It was named Texas Caviar as a humorous nod to true caviar.

 Is Texas Caviar and Cowboy Caviar the same thing?